-Final grades will be determined by submitting satisfactory, on-time submissions of lecture assignments, homework assignments and the final.
+Final grades will be determined by submitting satisfactory, on-time lecture assignments, homework assignments, and the final.
 Submissions will be tracked in D2L.
-You should check the D2L gradebook at least once per week and/or whenever a new entry has been posted.
-Each assignment is graded in a similar way.
+You should check the D2L grade book at least once per week and/or whenever a new entry has been posted.
+Each assignment is graded similarly.

 This is a Pass/ No Grade Course.
 The grading scheme is described thoroughly below.
-If an assignment is submitted ontime and is satisfactory, you will receive the full 100 points.
+If an assignment is submitted on time and is satisfactory, you will receive the full 100 points.

-Those individuals who follow instructions carefully, fully engage with the material, and turn in complete assignments on time should do well in this course.
-Those individuals who have trouble with following directions, miss deadlines, and submit sloppy work may not do well.
-If you start to struggle due to circumstances outside of your control, the best advice we can give is to communicate them to the instructors early and often.
+Individuals who follow instructions carefully, fully engage with the material, and turn in complete assignments on time should do well in this course.
+If you struggle due to circumstances outside your control, please communicate with your instructors early and often.